Dan Collison

 I requested access to users for research - the business declined - for the following reasons.

-They had a small base of regular users - and did not want to narrowly skew the product in their favour
+They had a small user base and did not want to narrowly skew the product in their favour

-All users would be trained by client services - so client services would stand in to provide input
+All users would be trained by client services, so the CS team could provide input

 The SaaS platform contained five services.